tech-med/medlearnity.com/src/content/blog/things-to-do-before-your-usmle-test/index.md

 Just before your test day, you will feel some anxiety - that's normal. **On the day before your USMLE test, you can stop studying from in the afternoon.
 Simply relax and get yourself mentally ready for the next day**.

 If you're a breakfast person, make sure that **you have a healthy breakfast - it's gonna be a long day!
 You also need to plan what snacks and lunch to take along with you on the day.
 Opt for easy, high-energy, and nutritious foods like granola bars and wraps.** If you're a coffee person, have your supply on hand.
-Do whatever you need to do to be in the best physical, mental, and emotional state to ace your USMLE test!
+Do whatever you need to do to be in the best physical, mental, and emotional state to ace your USMLE test

 ### Manage Your Breaks on Test Day